That-Dev-Girl-Sites/ameliahalabi.com/_posts/2019-07-01-first-vacation.md

 When we got back to Aunt Dina's house, the entire dining room was decorated for **a birthday party for me!!!** Because I won't see any of them on my actual birthday next month, they threw me a party.
 There was cake and presents.
 Everyone sang "Happy Birthday" to me and I got my own _giant_ cupcake with a yellow frosting flower.
 I _loved_ the frosting.
 I couldn't get enough.
 Even after Mommy flipped the cupcake upside-down to try to get me to eat the cake part, I figured out out to grab the bottom for _more frosting_!
 Yummy. :)

+## Monday: Heading home

+We flew back home today.
+Mommy, Teta, and I all drove to the airport together because our flight and Teta's flight were leaving around the same time.
+After we got through security, we all had lunch and then got on the plane.
+This time, I was awake for take off, but I was super hungry, so I ate _again_ on the plane just before take off.
+I fell asleep a little while after we were in the air and woke up just as we were landing.
+I like these in-the-air naps.